UkuleleBoy46/UkuleleBoy46/README.md

 <br/>

-I'm a self-taught developer in the United States.
+Hi, I'm UkuleleBoy46, a self-taught developer in the United States.

 **About me**

 - My favorite programming language is Javascript.
+I also use HTML and CSS, and in the past I've used some Python.

 - I make Discord bots and run a [Discord server](https://discord.gg/QQQRBNDj9b ) to help people code (with a focus on Discord bots) and make their Discord servers better.